Technical Details

 For this reason it seems impossible to easily encode a FROST wallet, so using something like a JSON file with all this information is advisable.

-Of course, unlike regular Zcash wallets, a user losing their FROST wallet is not catastrophical.
+Of course, unlike regular Zcash wallets, a user losing their FROST wallet is not catastrophic.
 Users can recover their key share with the help of other participants, and would only need to remember their identifier (and other participants can probably help with that).

 The only secret information is the key share.
 So another possibility is to just ask the user to backup it (using a seed phrase format, or other string encoding) and get the remaining information from the other participants when recovering a wallet.